vuejs/eslint-plugin-vue/docs/rules/no-use-v-if-with-v-for.md

-# disallow use v-if on the same element as v-for. (vue/no-use-v-if-with-v-for)
+# disallow use v-if on the same element as v-for (vue/no-use-v-if-with-v-for)

 > Never use `v-if` on the same element as `v-for`.
 >